jordan4ibanez/mineos/README.md

 # mineos
- An operating system for Minetest
+ An operating system for Minetest.

 Join my discord to watch me ramble like a maniac: https://discord.gg/Z2wCscTB4F